 Pension and insurance are two sides of the same coin.
-While pension plans can help you to have a comfortable life post-retirement, life insurance plans can help you secure your family’s future against life’s uncertainties.
+While pension plans can help you lead a comfortable life post-retirement, life insurance plans help you secure your family’s future against life’s uncertainties.

 The financial market offers you many options to plan for your retirement with various types of pension plans as well as life insurance plans.
-There are pensions plans combined with insurance cover as well.
+Some pension plans combine the features of insurance as well.

 - National Pension Scheme (NPS)